saisandeepvaddi/ten-hands/README.md

 This project is in experimental stage, so there are some limitations to use the app.
 Expect them to be resolved soon.

-1. Currently, only package.json can be automatically uploaded from Desktop App.
-Use CLI for adding other kind of projects.
-Recognizing multiple other framework config files is in the roadmap.
+1. Currently, only package.json can be automatically uploaded.
-2. On UI, If you feel switching project terminals slow and stuck, that can be due to using theme on terminals by default.
-I'll add a setting that toggles theme on terminals.
-For now, you can comment inside `setTheme()` function in [terminal.ts](/ui/src/components/Command/terminal.ts) and build app again.
+2. But, you can add any type of commands to existing projects.
+3. You can even create project without uploading any config files and then add custom commands.
+This is useful when your project doesn't have `package.json`.
+4. Recognizing multiple frameworks' tasks is in roadmap.

 # Contributions